spatie/db-dumper/README.md

 For dumping MongoDB-db's `mongodump` should be installed.

-For using compression on the dump-result `gzip` should be installed.
+For using compression on the dump-result the command line compressor desired should be installed, either `gzip`, `bzip2` or `lzma`.

 ## Installation